georgeredinger/secret-video/README.md

 1. Video delivered from /videos/public directory on the host -- Baseline branch
-2. Video delivered from /videos/public using send_file in the controller
+2. Video delivered from /videos/public using send_file in the controller --send_file branch
 3. Video delivered from a remote url from inside  rails controller  The url remains hidden

 4. Video delivered from a query string authenticated Amazon S3 bucket from a rails controller